Wondering whether to use propane or natural gas?

 So, let’s jump straight into the debate …

-- 3 Advantages of Natural Gas over Propane Gas
+- 4 Advantages of Grilling with Natural Gas over Propane Gas

-- 4 Advantages of Propane Gas Over Natural Gas
+- 5 Advantages of Grilling with Propane Over Natural Gas

 What is a Natural Gas Grill?